Travel guide

 7. Last-minute "airport" eSIM — the one you buy at the boarding gate.
 It works, but you pay for the rush: it's almost always more expensive than buying it calmly the day before.

 8. Local operator eSIM at destination — buying a SIM/eSIM from the country's carrier.
-It's usually the cheapest for data, but it involves paperwork, sometimes passport registration, and wasting travel time.
+It's usually the cheapest for data, but it involves paperwork, sometimes passport registration, and losing travel time.

 Photo: Harry Tucker · Pexels